beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/Barcelona3.png)

-**July 10-12th, 2022 - Seattle, WA** As part of the projects financed by the **Microsoft AI for Health** program, as well as an ongoing collaboration with Tec de Monterrey, I was invited by the leader of the **Data Science Hub** to present our progress on these projects and to discuss with engineers in the **AI for Good lab** lead by **Bills Weeks** and with the uruguayan boss of the data science team, **Juan Lavista** about possible collaborations.
+**July 10-12th, 2022 - Seattle, WA**: As part of the projects financed by the **Microsoft AI for Health** program, as well as an ongoing collaboration with Tec de Monterrey, I was invited by the leader of the **Data Science Hub** to present our progress on these projects and to discuss with engineers in the **AI for Good lab** lead by **Bills Weeks** and with the uruguayan boss of the data science team, **Juan Lavista** about possible collaborations.
 It was two days of intense and interesting meetings and disucssion, but also social events.

 >> ![ ](/microsoft1.png)